ufoot/livepprof/README.md

     }
     go func() { // This goroutine reports data for cpu := range p.CPU() {
-            // This is going to be called every minute. for i, entry := range cpu.Entries {
+            // This is going to be called every minute by default. for i, entry := range cpu.Entries {
-                // Do whatever you want with entry. log.Printf("livepprof entry i:%d, function:%s, file:%s, stack:%s",
+                // Do whatever you want with entry. log.Printf("livepprof entry i=%d, function=%s, file=%s, stack=%s, value=%0.3f",
                     i,
                     entry.Key.Function,
                     entry.Key.File,
                     entry.Key.Stack,
-                )
+                    entry.Value, // this is the actual CPU usage of that entry )
              }
         }